 I also write occasionally for a variety of newspapers and magazines including The Age and Sydney Morning Herald, and my articles have been translated into French, Brazilian Portuguese, Italian, Norwegian, and Spanish and appeared in dozens of publications.

 I'm one of the few people in the world to have been surgically implanted with an RFID chip, which I'm using to experiment with technical issues such as authentication techniques and exploits as well as philosophical issues related to privacy and identity.

-Commencing trading in 1994 as Mission Internet, IVT was one of the first businesses in the world to focus on managing dynamic website content using databases.
+I'm Founder and Director of Internet Vision Technologies.
+Beginning life in 1994 as Mission Internet, IVT was one of the first businesses in the world to focus on managing dynamic website content using databases.
 It was also one of the first companies ever to do real-time event coverage via the Internet when I ran a live feed from the floor of the national Bicycle Industry Trade Show in Sydney, Australia in 1995.
 IVT has since developed hundreds of websites, intranets, extranets and custom web applications for clients ranging from backyard businesses to multinational corporations.